 7. Lance 850

 The REV Group acquired California-based Lance Campers in January 2018, but that hasn’t slowed the company’s production down one bit.
 The company continues to sell more slide-in truck campers than any other company in the industry.
 Over the years, Lance designers worked hard to make their campers lighter and more durable and their efforts have paid off in a big way.
 The Lance 850 weighs only 2,501 pounds dry, which puts the camper at a svelte 3,500 pounds fully loaded, well within the payload ratings of all one-ton, long-bed, SRW trucks.
 The Lance 850’s 8-foot 11-inch floorplan features a gorgeous interior with dark, cherry stained cabinets, a large wet bath with a bathroom sink, a small kitchen with a three-way 5-cubic foot refrigerator, a north-south queen-size bed, and a cozy leather dinette.
 We’re also big fans of Lance’s new exterior mountain graphics, Lance’s new exterior one-piece TPO nose cap, which gives the camper a sleek and aerodynamic look, and Lance’s new Easy Charge exterior charging center that allows owners to hook up a portable solar panel or a generator for quick battery charging.
 Popular options include a 100 watt solar power system, side and rear awnings, a dual battery compartment, keyless entry with key FOB, and Lance’s excellent roof rack system.
 Unfortunately, tank capacities are a bit on the light side with only 30 gallons fresh, 20 gallons grey, and 18 gallons black.
 On the other hand, if you’re looking for a lightweight, aerodynamic long-bed camper, the Lance 850 is probably the best in this weight class.
 The MSRP for the Lance 850 is a very affordable $30,580.
+Sold at top dealerships nationwide.

 8. Northstar 12STC

 If you’re looking for a unique, side-entry camper with tons of interior floorspace, Northstar’s 12STC is the camper for you.
 The camper’s massive 12-foot floorplan features a spacious cabover with a north-south queen size bed, a U-shape dinette, a massive 8-cubic foot double door refrigerator on the passenger side, and a huge kitchen and an enormous dry bath on the driver side.
 As you’d expect, storage throughout this 3,486-pound behemoth is also plentiful.
 Notable features include a double-basin sink, a Lagun swing-away table, a 6-gallon DSI furnace, two 20-pound propane tanks, a three-burner enameled stove, a Dometic Midi-Heki roof vent, LED lights, Dometic Seitz windows, and a fully lined generator compartment.
 The Northstar 12STC also features a large, 41 gallon fresh water holding tank, a 20 gallon grey water holding tank, and either a 13 gallon black water holding tank or a Thetford cassette toilet with a removable 5-gallon cassette.
 Popular options include an 8-foot side awning, a Zamp 220 watt solar power system, a Dometic Midi-Heki Vent, and a fold-down bunk with an extra Seitz window in the bunk for the kiddies.
 A terrific truck camper by Northstar, a blast from the past before the age of slide-outs, the only real negatives associated with this mammoth hard-side are its awful departure angle and the company’s insistence on using fake oak paper in the interiors of all its campers.
-One of the Top 8 Long-Bed Campers for One-Ton Trucks.
 The MSRP of the 2018 Northstar 12STC is $40,315.